User Profile

 Hi I'm Jules,

-I read a lot of disability related more academic stuff and then mostly queer fantasy, science fiction / speculative fiction to relax.
+I read a lot of disability related more academic stuff, anarchism and whatever else looks interesting or helpful.
+And then mostly queer fantasy, science fiction / speculative fiction to relax.

 I read mostly e-books for accessibility reasons.
 So if you're interested in a book on my lists, just send me a DM.
 I can point you to sources or just send it over.